___TUMBY-BAY_230105_130_HighRes.12328644030057210575.jpg

 We retain samples of all malt barley deliveries for traceability and varietal testing.
 If we find varietal contamination within our malt barley harvest partitions, our contamination procedure will be implemented as the segregation may need to be downgraded to feed.

-View our draft segregation plan to learn where we are planning to receive GM canola this harvest.
+View our draft segregation plan to learn where we are planning to receive GM and non-GM canola this harvest.

 You must declare if you are delivering GM canola for all deliveries.
 Viterra can only receive varieties of canola from the Australian Oilseeds Federation approved list for varieties.